Shan-Mi/ghibli-project/README.md

 18) update password (on frontend profile page) and error handling
 29) add loading status checking for all pages
 31) replace the old ErrorMessage component with error toaster
+33) add overlay and responsive video player for trailer on film detail page
+34) add image galary for images on detail page
+35) simple responsive layout for images & rating info on detail page (need to be improved)

 ---
 ### admin